rbredtech/consent-management-provider/README.md

 To configure the service for local execution, create a `.env` (`.env.example` can be used as a template) and set the values in that file accordingly.

-Install dependencies with `npm install`.
+Install dependencies with `yarn install`.

 To run during development use

-- `npm run watch` (loads with wrapper to display UI and auto-refresh on template changes) or
+- `yarn watch` (loads with wrapper to display UI and auto-refresh on template changes) or
-- `npm run dev` (loads with wrapper, no auto-refresh for templates).
+- `yarn dev` (loads with wrapper, no auto-refresh for templates).

-To run in production use `npm start` or `npm run prod` after running the `npm run build` command.
+To run in production use `yarn start` or `yarn prod` after running the `yarn build` command.

 This project uses [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for adding new features and creating new releases.
 It is advised to install the